Shuaib464/react-playlist/note.md

 2- why we should use keys in loop or iteration in react  ? ans -> Fibre jo algo likhi thi, usme agar list ki performance ko improve karna h to har ek iteration pr hamko keys ka
         use karna hi padega.

+# Context Api

+## How to setup(use) context  api

+### steps

+1- create context folder inside src then create a contextfile (i.e. UserContext.js) 2- In context-file
+        - create a context variable(UserContext) using createContext() method const UserContext = React.createContext();
+        - Export the context-variable  {Provider - who provides the data}

+3- Create a provider inside context folder (i.e. UserContextProvider.jsx)